pkassraie/CNN_Visualizations/README.md

 * Choose Network: Currently you can either choose 'VGG19' or 'AlexNet'.

-* Attack Type: Can be chosen from: 'FGSM', 'PGD', 'Boundary', 'DeepFool', 'SinglePixel'.
+* Attack Type: Can be chosen from: 'FGSM', 'LBFGS', 'PGD', 'RPGD', 'Boundary', 'DeepFool', 'SinglePixel', 'SalMap'

 * Example Index: Choose a number from 0-3 to choose an image from 'input_images'.